nicwritesstuff/aiap17-nicholas-daniel-phang-wei-li-547B/README.md

 ## c.
 Instructions to Execute Pipeline & Modify Parameters
 To use this, navigate to the root folder and open the command line, then run ./run.sh.\
 \
 Users have the option of 'rf', 'dt', or 'all' to run the Random Forests model, Decision Tree model, or both respectively.
+The option is set to "all" by default".
 Users can also type 'help', run python3 src/main.py -h to see the available options.

 ## d.
 Description of Logical Steps of Pipeline